scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 1/7

 Make a melee attack against a target, adding 1 proficiency die.
 On hit deal normal weapon damage.
-If you crit the target takes a Lesser Wound: The target gains Slow 1, lasts until the target takes a long rest.
+If you crit the target takes a Lesser Wound: Hamstring.
+The target gains Slow 1, lasts until the target takes a long rest.

 ***Enhanced:*** Add a wound die to your attack roll, and the target gains Slow 2 instead.